Due in 2022

 He was as famous as Jonah Lomu in his day.
 Neil Wolfe set the rugby world aflame when he first played for the ABs in 1960.
 If you want to know the full story, you’ll find it all in my newly published book – Wolfie: The life of an All Black.

 A remarkable account of the merging two cultures – Italian and Irish – in the lush rural landscapes of South Taranaki in New Zealand.
-Due out in April, 2019.
+April, 2019.

 A family story about one of Taranaki’s leading car companies, W R Phillips Ltd, as told through the eyes of Rex Phillips and his wife Jane.